 - Insurance: Certain CWA employees are licensed insurance agents with various insurance companies.
 Any fees and/or commissions (to the extent received) for the sales of insurance products are paid to affiliates of CWA.
 You are under no obligation to purchase such insurance products from any CWA employee.

-- Affiliates and Additional Compensation: We have a number of affiliated investment advisers, certain of which advise private funds (i.e., the CWI Funds).
-This may create an incentive for us to recommend that you invest in the CWI Funds.
-If you invest in these funds, our affiliates will receive compensation which will be in addition to any investment advisory fees paid to us.
+- Affiliates and Additional Compensation: We have affiliated investment advisers.
+CWI manages private funds and along with Gyroscope, manage specialized strategies.
+This creates an incentive for us to recommend that you invest with CWI or Gyroscope.
+If you invest with our affiliates, they will receive various fees which will be in addition to any investment advisory fees paid to us.
+Clients are under no obligation to purchase private funds or Gyroscope strategies.

 For additional information about our conflicts of interest, please read Items 5, 11, 12 and 14 of CWA’s ADV 2A Brochure.